tabbzi/LnzLive/docs/DEVELOPMENT.md

 ### Shaders

 Graphics in P.F.
 Magic games operate as 2D billboards in a 3D space.
-The vertex shaders forcefully align these shapes to always face the camera, a technique known as billboarding.
+The vertex shaders orient these shapes to always face the camera, a technique known as billboarding.
 These are projected into 3D space, like a collection of cardboard cutouts moving in a 3D world.
-Because the shapes are perfectly flat, traditional 3D lighting wouldn't work.
-Instead, the engine uses z-shading which calculates how far each object is from the viewer compared to the absolute center point.
-If a ball or line is pushed into the background, the shader shifts its color to a darker palette index.
-If it is pulled to the foreground, it shifts to a lighter index.
-This creates the illusion of volume and depth in a palette limited to 256 indexed colors.
+Because the shapes are perfectly flat, traditional 3D lighting wouldn't work, which is why z-shading is applied to adjust colors in textures by distance of ballz to viewer.

 #### Fragment Shader